 If academic credit is essential, then a student should use the form supplied by the Dean's Office, complete a study plan, and get the approval of a faculty member.
 In Economics, the Director of Undergraduate Studies will approve study plans for academic credit for internships that follow the guidelines below.
 Academic credit is awarded on a pass/fail basis.
 The internship does not carry credit toward a major or minor.

-1. A student must have completed Econ 100, 101, and 150 (or the equivalent) with satisfactory grades before beginning the internship.
+1. A student must have completed Econ 101 and Econ 1010, 1020, and 1500 (or the equivalent) with satisfactory grades before beginning the internship.
 A student must register for the internship by the drop/add date of the semester.

 2. A student must present an essay of eight pages to the Director of Undergraduate Studies before the last day of classes in the term when academic credit will be earned.